-• Modifications to any part of the airbag system could cause it to fail when you need it.
-You could be injured because the airbags are not there to protect you.
-Do not modify the components or wiring, including adding any kind of badges or stickers to the steering wheel hub trim cover or the upper passenger side of the instrument panel.
-Do not modify the front bumper, vehicle body structure, or frame.

-- You need proper knee impact protection in a collision.
-Do not mount or locate any aftermarket equipment on or behind the knee impact bolster. - It is dangerous to try to repair any part of the airbag system yourself.
-Be sure to tell anyone who works on your vehicle that it has airbags.
+- Modifications to any part of the airbag system could cause it to fail when you need it.
+You could be injured if the airbag system is not there to protect you.
+Do not modify the components or wiring, including adding any kind of badges or stickers to the steering wheel hub trim cover or the upper right side of the instrument panel.
+Do not modify the front bumper, vehicle body structure, or add aftermarket side steps or running boards. - It is dangerous to try to repair any part of the airbag system yourself.
+Be sure to tell anyone who works on your vehicle that it has an airbag system.